montybeatnik/pyauditor/README.md

 ## TODO
 - [x] Add failure column to audit table
     - [x] ensure the reason is added
+- [ ] Add user column (could be some background daemon and not a real person)
 - [ ] improve the exception handling
 - [ ] pull queries out into their own file